grepory/promfana/README.md

 The first time you login to Grafana you will have to configure the Prometheus back-end.
 I tried to make it so that you didn't have to, but I couldn't find documentation on that.
 If you know how to do that, please let me know.

+You can see how to setup a Prometheus backend [here](https://prometheus.io/docs/visualization/grafana/).